Characterization of the Conversion of Bone Cement and Borate Bioactive Glass Composites

 Borate bioactive glass 13-93B3 converts into an osteoconductive hydroxyapatite-like material in a liquid medium.
 In this study, 13-93B3 was incorporated into a commercial PMMA (poly(methyl methacrylate)) bone cement, and the conversion of the glass into a precipitate in solution was investigated with scanning electron microscopy, energy dispersive X-ray spectroscopy, Fourier transform infrared (spectroscopy)-attenuated total reflection, and micro-Raman spectroscopy.
 Glass particles of 5, 33, and 100 µm diameter were each mixed with the PMMA cement to create 20, 30, and 40% glass-loaded composites.
 Precipitate formation was found to be a calcium-deficient apatite partially substituted with magnesium ions that resembles native bone material and would ideally encourage bone growth better than stoichiometric hydroxyapatite.
 Composites of bone cement and 13-93B3 show promise as a means of encouraging bone attachment to the surface of the bone cement.

-K. A. Cole et al., "Characterization of the Conversion of Bone Cement and Borate Bioactive Glass Composites," Journal of Biomedical Materials Research - Part B Applied Biomaterials, John Wiley & Sons Inc., Nov 2019.
+K. A. Cole et al., "Characterization of the Conversion of Bone Cement and Borate Bioactive Glass Composites," Journal of Biomedical Materials Research - Part B Applied Biomaterials, vol. 108, no. 4, pp. 1580 - 1591, John Wiley & Sons Inc., May 2020.

 The definitive version is available at https://doi.org/10.1002/jbm.b.34505